Steve Prefontaine: Death

 In 1975, a group of traveling Finnish athletes took part in an NCAA Prep meet at Hayward Field in Eugene.
 After the event on Thursday, May 29, which included a 5,000-meter race that Prefontaine won, the Finnish and American athletes attended a party at the home of former Duck runner Geoff Hollister.
 Shortly after midnight, Prefontaine left the party to drive Frank Shorter to Kenny Moore's home on Prospect Drive, then descended narrow Skyline Boulevard alone, east of the university campus near Hendricks Park.
-While in the extended right curve near the base, his gold-colored 1973 MGB convertible crossed the center line, jumped the curb, impacted a rock wall (44.0433°N 123.0549°W) and flipped, trapping him underneath it.
-One of the first persons on the scene was 20-year-old Karl Bylund, who raced from the scene in his car to his residence to get his dad, a doctor.
-A nearby resident, Bill Alvarado (1936–2006), arrived next on the scene (he had heard Bylund's car screeching off) and reported he found Prefontaine flat on his back, still alive but pinned beneath the wreck.
-By the time medics arrived, he was pronounced dead.
-It had been reported that his blood alcohol content was found by the Eugene Police Department to be 0.16%.
-The official cause of death was traumatic asphyxiation and he had no other injuries that contributed.
+While in the extended right curve near the base, his gold-colored 1973 MGB convertible crossed the center line, jumped the curb, hit a rock wall (44.0433°N 123.0549°W) and flipped, trapping him underneath it.
+One of the first people at the scene was 20-year-old Karl Bylund, who raced from the scene in his car to his residence to fetch his father, a doctor.
+A nearby resident, Bill Alvarado (1936–2006), arrived next at the scene (he had heard Bylund's car screeching off) and reported that he found the man flat on his back, unconscious and pinned beneath the wreck.
+Prefontaine was pronounced dead at the scene on the arrival of paramedics.
+He was 24 years old at the time of his death in the crash.
+His blood alcohol content was found by the Eugene Police Department to be 0.16%.
+The official cause of his death was traumatic asphyxiation.
+No other injuries contributed to his death.

 Prefontaine's body was buried in his hometown of Coos Bay at Sunset Memorial Park.
 A day after his funeral in Coos Bay, a memorial service at Hayward Field in Eugene drew thousands.